Updated April 2026

 Specialist prestige policies typically guarantee manufacturer-approved (OEM) parts for repairs.
 This is important for maintaining the vehicle's warranty, safety certification and resale value.
 Standard policies may substitute aftermarket or generic parts.

-How much does prestige car insurance cost in NZ?
+How much does prestige car insurance cost in Australia?

-Can I insure a prestige car that is used every day?
+Can I insure a prestige car used every day?

 Yes.
-Some specialist providers offer cover for both everyday-use prestige vehicles and limited-mileage or garaged-only vehicles, often with different pricing and conditions.
+Most Australian prestige insurers offer cover for both everyday-use prestige vehicles and limited-mileage or garaged-only vehicles, often with different pricing and conditions.

 Is track day cover available for prestige cars?

-Some specialist providers offer optional track day extensions.
-This is subject to additional premium and specific conditions.
+Some providers offer optional track day extensions subject to additional premium and specific conditions.
 Standard car insurance and most prestige policies exclude motorsport and track use unless specifically added.

 What happens if my prestige car is written off?

 With an agreed value policy, the insurer pays the agreed amount stated in your schedule.
-Some providers also offer first right to salvage, meaning you can buy back the written-off vehicle if you wish to repair it privately or keep it for parts.
+Some providers also offer salvage rights, allowing you to buy back the written-off vehicle if you wish.

 Where can I complain about a prestige car insurance claim?

 Start with the insurer's internal complaints process.
-If unresolved, eligible disputes may be escalated to the Insurance & Financial Services Ombudsman (IFSO).
+If unresolved, eligible disputes may be escalated to the Australian Financial Complaints Authority (AFCA).

 Prestige Car Insurance Glossary